 But unlike the traditional family, the adoptive family and the concept of adoption itself is that elephant in the room that everyone feels entitled and eager to push up against.
 Don’t get me wrong, I understand the fascination with adoption and am all about educating and sharing all sides of adoption to help those who have a true interest in learning more.
 But there is a difference in tone and body language and timing that adoptive parents just come to expect from the askers whose only interest is to try and figure out why someone would do something so totally against what society likes to preach is the norm.

 And so, I handled the questions the best way I knew how and answered them as honestly as I could.
-The truth is, and I believe this, many adoptions are nearly as out of our hands as are pregnancies and how they come about.
+The truth is, and I believe this, many adoptions are near as out of our hands as are pregnancies and how they come about.
 While you can do all the research and planning you want, things don’t always turn out the way you may first have anticipated.

 We didn’t choose to adopt a child from another country over so many kids who need loving homes.
 We chose to adopt a child from another country who also needed a loving home.
 We didn’t choose the domestic private adoption route not because there was anything wrong with it, but because we had done our research and decided it wasn’t for us.
 We really didn’t “pick” the country.
 Truly, the country came with the child with whom we were matched and fell in love with.
 More specifically, we were drawn to a particular orphanage and agency that happened to be in the said country and admired their views on adoption, and most importantly, their views toward the children involved.
 We have the highest regard for foster families.
 We researched foster care, even attended some meetings, and simply felt we weren’t a right fit at the time.
 As for the finances, having children is expensive.
 Adoption is expensive.
 If you have to ask about the money, starting a family is most likely not a good idea for you.